exonum/exonum-doc/src/advanced/configuration-updater.md

 - `cfg.previous_cfg_hash` equals to hash of the actual configuration
 - `cfg.actual_from` is greater than the current height of the blockchain, determined as the height of the latest committed block + 1
-- A following configuration isn't present
+- A following configuration isn’t present
 - The actual configuration contains the `from` public key in the array of validator keys
-- There isn't a previously submitted configuration proposal, which evaluates to the same configuration hash
+- There isn’t a previously submitted configuration proposal, which evaluates to the same configuration hash

 If all the checks pass, the proposal is recorded as a candidate